 As a first attempt to improve all-atom CHARMM 27 force field for simulation of lipid bilayers, a modification of CHARMM27 for DMPC lipids has been done which improve agreement with experiment for a number of important parameters of lipid bilayers.
 The most important achievement was a model which perfectly reproduces area per lipid simulated at zero tension conditions.
 Other properties, such as order paarmeters and structure factor, showed also good agreement with experimental values.
 See details in:

 Recently we initiated further development of an all-atomistic force field (FF) for phospholipids in a more regular manner with emphasis on high-level ab initio calculations keeping the empirical input to a minimum.
-We demonstrated ability of the new FF to simulate lipid bilayers in the liquid crystalline phase in a tensionless ensemble in simulations of three saturated phosphatydylcholine lipids: DLPC, DMPC, and DPPC for a range of temperatures, reproducing available data on x-ray and neutron scattering factors, order parameters and area per lipid.
+We demonstrated ability of the new FF to simulate lipid bilayers in the liquid crystalline phase in a tensionless ensemble in simulations of both saturated and unsaturated phosphatydylcholine lipids with PC, PE, PS and PG headgroups for a range of temperatures, reproducing available data on x-ray and neutron scattering factors, order parameters and area per lipid.
 Liquid-crystalline to gel phase transition is also reproduced.
 Furthermore, the compatibility with the AMBER FF for biomolecules was demonstrated.
-This study is published in:
+The papers describing this work are:

 Joakim P. M. Jämbeck and Alexander P. Lyubartsev : "Derivation and Systematic Validation of a Refined All-Atom Force Field for Phosphatidylcholine Lipids" J. Phys.
 Chem.
 B, 2012, 116 (10), pp 3164 - 3179 Open Access Full Text

-Details of the developed force field, including topology files for GROMACS, are given at this Web Page:"Computer Simulations of Heterogeneous Biomembranes" by Joakim Jämbeck.
+Details of the developed force field, including topology and force field (.itp) files files for GROMACS and equilibrated configurations, are given at this Web Page:"Computer Simulations of Heterogeneous Biomembranes".

 Atomistic simulations of lipids and lipid bilayers requires enormous computer resourses.
 However, for description of larger-scale properties all-atomic details may be not necessary, and such properties may be described on a coarse-grained level.
 The problem in this case is how to formulate a coarse-grained model.
 See more information at this page: